Skip to content

 java -jar .\corda-hsm-tck-4.7.jar -n "DINAMO" -d "c:\cordaprovider" -r ".\rest-results" -lc "c:\corda.properties" -s "c:\cordaspec.conf" -cc "c:\corda.properties" -tc "c:\corda.properties" -t interface

-Further tests can be carried out by changing the -t.
+Other tests can be performed by changing the -t option.
 See help.